Home / Resume / Federal / Veteran Resume

 What to do if you have no professional experience

 If you are leaving the military with no civilian work history, your service itself is professional experience.
-The key is translating it into a format civilian employers recognize.
+The key is translating it into operations language civilian employers recognize.

 Complete a Skillbridge Internship Before Separation